-In an ongoing effort to recognize the widening cultural horizons of literary works written in English, literature will include diverse authors in the representative reading lists.
-Issues that might, from a specific cultural viewpoint, be considered controversial, including references to ethnicities, nationalities, religions, races, dialects, gender or class, are often represented artistically in works of literature.
-The principal focus in the AP course means that students gain awareness that the English language that writers use has changed dramatically through history, and that today it exists in many national and local varieties.
+The principal focus is to allow students to gain awareness that the English language that writers use has changed dramatically through history, and that today it exists in many national and local varieties.
 They also become aware of literary tradition and the complex ways in which imaginative literature builds upon the ideas, works and authors of earlier times.
 Because the Bible and Greek and Roman mythology are central to much Western literature, students should have some familiarity with them.
 These religious concepts and stories have influenced and informed Western literary creation since the Middle Ages, and they continue to provide material for modern writers in their attempts to give literary form to human experience.
 Additionally, the growing body of works written in English reflecting non-Western cultures may require students to have some familiarity with other traditions.